 If Islam asks women to lower their gaze in order to respect their own modesty, we can logically infer that immodest dress isn’t permissible under Islam.

 Refusal to accept this parallel would reveal a double standard.
-Was the second verse left out by mistake, or was it deliberately excluded because it clearly contradicts the secular feminist agenda?
+Did they leave out the second verse by mistake?
+Or deliberately exclude it because it clearly contradicts the secular feminist agenda?

 …“The Hypocrisy of Feminist Outrage” ignores these issues because it purports that women would be seen as worthy of respect as long as they fit men’s criteria of respectability — a key element of patriarchy.
 According to the author, all other women aren’t deserving of respect. ~ Muslim Feminists Respond

 Haqiqatjou’s didn’t say “all other women aren’t deserving of respect.”

 He said disrespectful treatment of women is never justified.

 He also never said women need to follow men’s criteria of respectability.
 Instead, he lamented the erosion of traditional moral authority after Sexual Revolution.
 Muslims don’t follow criteria set by men, nor the criteria set by feminists.
 They follow criteria set by Allah, which brings us to a fundamental problem.